russaa/thunderbird-addon-show-cw/README.md

  * only tested for Thunderbird 31.* (may work with older version...)
  * requires calendar Add-on [Lightning][1]
+   * only tested for Lightning version 3.3.* (may work with older version...)

 [1]: https://addons.mozilla.org/en-US/thunderbird/addon/lightning/
 [2]: https://addons.mozilla.org/en-US/thunderbird/addon/calendar-tweaks/